 "

-6 Chapter 6: Pharmacy Compounding Terms
+6 Pharmacy Compounding Terms

 There are many specialized terms used in pharmaceutical compounding.
 This is a list of some of the common terms and their definitions.
+More details will be provided for many of these definitions throughout the book.

 Pharmacy Compounding Terms & Definitions